Saturnalia (horse)

-Saturnalia (サートゥルナーリア foaled 21 March 2016) is a Japanese retired Thoroughbred racehorse and active sire.
+Saturnalia (Japanese: サートゥルナーリア, Hepburn: Sāturunāria; foaled 21 March 2016) is a Japanese retired Thoroughbred racehorse and active sire.
 In 2018 he was rated the second-best two-year-old in Japan as he was undefeated in three starts including the Grade 1 Hopeful Stakes on his final appearance of the season.
 On his three-year-old debut he added another Grade 1 success as he took the Satsuki Sho but was beaten when odds-on favourite for the Tokyo Yushun.
 Later in the year he won the Kobe Shimbun Hai and finished second in the Arima Kinen.

 Background

 Saturnalia is a dark bay or brown horse with a white star bred in Japan by Northern Farm.
 During his racing career he was owned by U Carrot Farm.
 The colt was sent into training with Katsuhiko Sumii.

 Saturnalia was from the second crop of foals sired by Lord Kanaloa, an outstanding sprinter-miler who was voted Japanese Horse of the Year in 2013.
 Saturnalia's dam Cesario was a top-class racemare won the Yushun Himba and the American Oaks and went on to produce the Japan Cup winner Epiphaneia and the Asahi Hai Futurity Stakes winner Leontes.
 She was a fourth-generation descendant of the Epsom Oaks winner Pia.
 As a fourth-generation descendant of the Epsom Oaks winner Pia, Cesario was related to other major winners, including Chief Singer and Pleasantly Perfect.